jacobgolan/enRich/README.md

 Running either `testFASTA()` or `readFASTA()` results in a dataframe with two columns.
 The first column is the sequence name (header) and the second column is the sequence itself.
-For example, the our test FASTA saved as `dsi.fasta` appears as:
+For example, if we run `print(dsi)` we can see how sequences are stored:

 ``` r
 #               seqid                                                                                               seqstr